RandomProjects-db/Developer-Onboarding-Accelerator/README.md

 ## The Problem

 Every developer has been there: you join a new project, clone the repo, and stare at thousands of lines of unfamiliar code.
 Where do you start?
 What does this thing actually do?
 Which files matter?
-How do you run the tests?

 **Onboarding a developer to a new codebase takes 4–8 hours on average.** That's time spent:
 - Reading through files with no clear entry point